Alexandru Segal: Biography

 When he was only twelve years old, Segal was already ranked among the world-class chess players in Romania, becoming later European youth champion Sub-26.
 In 1968, he won the university championship.
 Segal participated in national finals and represented Brazil in several international events.
 He defeated the German grandmaster Robert Hübner and drew with Hungarian grandmaster Zoltán Ribli.

-In 1970, he completed his BA in Economics and came to live in Brazil in 1971, where he actively attended the São Paulo Chess Club since the 1960s.
+In 1970, he completed his BA in Economics and came to live in Brazil in 1971, where he actively attended the São Paulo Chess Club.

 In 1972, he became champion of São Paulo.
 The following year, he became Brazil's runner-up, qualifying for the 21st Chess Olympiad.
 In 1978, he again represented Brazil in the 23rd Chess Olympiad.
 He also participated in three other Chess Olympiads (1982, 1984, and 1986), referring to himself as an "Olympic" chess player.

 As the Brazilian champion in 1974, he participated in the Pan American Chess Championship in Winnipeg, where he ranked 39th, thus achieving the first International Master norm.
 Segal scored his second norm in the Tournament of the City of São Paulo in 1977, and the title of International Master was granted in the same year by the International Chess Federation (FIDE).
 He participated in the final of the championship several times and qualified as holder of the team that represented Brazil in 1982 in Switzerland.

 In his career successes, he was champion of Santa Catarina in 1980 and 1981.
 He was São Paulo champion four times (1972, 1976, 1991 and 1993) and Brazilian champion twice (1974 and 1978).
 He was also Brazilian record holder with 155 simultaneous matches.
 He participated in over 900 national and international tournaments.